Skip to main content

 • Language and the Human Footprint

 Education Studies gives students the chance to study teaching and learning from an interdisciplinary perspective.
 Students will study early childhood/school education from psychological, sociological, philosophical, pedagogical and other perspectives.
 Students will develop a range of skills necessary for professional practice, such as problem solving, critical thinking, creativity, communication, social interaction, ethical decision making and global perspectives.
 Education Studies helps students appreciate the importance of professional excellence, ethical responsibility and innovation to the role of a teacher.
-We aim for our graduates to become beginning teachers who are caring and competent, intellectually enthusiastic, socially committed, and globally aware.
+We aim for our graduates to become teachers who are caring and competent, intellectually enthusiastic, socially committed, and globally aware.

 List of Education Studies Core